Claviz/bellboy/README.md

 ```

 ### Directory processors
 Used for streaming text data from files in directory.
-There are currently two types of directory processors - `ExcelProcessor` and `JsonProcessor`.
+There are currently three types of directory processors - `ExcelProcessor`, `JsonProcessor` and `TailProcessor`.
 Such processors search for the files in the source directory and process them one by one.

 #### Options
 * **path** `string` `required`\